SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

 You can apply a declaration attribute to declarations only.

 ``available``
-    Apply this attribute to indicate a declaration's lifecycle relative to certain Swift language versions
+    Apply this attribute to indicate a declaration's life cycle relative to certain Swift language versions
     or certain platforms and operating system versions.